racket/drdr/README.md

 ### Contributing

-Racket is a community developed open source project and we welcome new contributors.
+Racket is a community-developed open source project and we welcome new contributors.
 See [racket/README.md][contributing] to learn how you can be a part of this amazing project.